Skip to main content

 ConsiderationStatus

-Key entropy16 bytes = 128 bits from hardware TRNG — not brute-forceable
+Key entropy128 bits from the chip’s hardware TRNG — not brute-forceable

 PIN ≠ keyChanging or forgetting the PIN does not affect the AES key or existing ciphertext

-Factory reseteraseAll() overwrites all credential pages with encrypted blanks; the AES key and IV remain in EEPROM until a full re-provisioning
+Factory reseteraseAll() overwrites all credential pages with encrypted blanks.
+The AES key itself is permanent (slot 8 is locked-Never).

-No key escrowThere is no backup copy of the AES master key; EEPROM destruction = permanent data loss
+No key escrowThere is no backup copy of the AES master key anywhere.
+Chip failure = permanent loss of all credentials.
+Keep an exported backup.